JAMB shifts 2023 mock examination date

-JAMB has shifted the 2023 Universal Tertiary Matriculation Examinations (UTME) mock examination earlier scheduled for Thursday, March 16 to Thursday, March 30.
+The Joint Admissions and Matriculation Board, JAMB, has shifted the 2023 Universal Tertiary Matriculation Examinations, UTME, mock examination earlier scheduled for Thursday, March 16, to Thursday, March 30.

-Its Head, Public Affairs and Protocol, Dr Fabian Benjamin told newsmen in Abuja on Monday that the shift became necessary because of the postponement of governorship elections from March 11 to March 18.
+Head, Public Affairs and Protocol, of the examination body, Dr Fabian Benjamin, told newsmen in Abuja yesterday that the shift became necessary, following the postponement of the governorship elections from March 11 to March 18.

 “Candidates who registered early and indicated their willingness to take the Mock-UTME would be notified as to when to print their Mock-UTME notification slips, which would contain their centres and other details.